Transplant Center: Receiving a Kidney

 There are several different immunosuppressants, and although a patient will not be taking all of these, they might be on a combination of them.
 Most patients go home on three of these medications.

-- PROGRAF (TACROLIMUS) – is taken twice a day.
-The side effects of this drug include headache, hand tremors, nausea, diarrhea, high blood pressure, increased blood sugar, increased potassium and decreased magnesium.
+- PROGRAF TACROLIMUS – is taken twice a day.
+The side effects of this drug can include headache, hand tremors, nausea, diarrhea, high blood pressure, increased blood sugar, increased potassium and decreased magnesium.
 Tacrolimus can also harm your kidneys over time, especially if the levels are too high.
 You must take care to dose it 12 hours apart and have your blood tests done just before your morning dose.
-This type of drug is called a calcineurin inhibitor.

 - SIROLIMUS (RAPAMUNE) – is taken once a day in the morning.
-The side effects of this drug are ankle swelling, abdominal pain, nausea, diarrhea or constipation, joint aches, fever, headache, high blood pressure, anemia and high cholesterol and triglyceride levels.
+The side effects of this drug can be ankle swelling, abdominal pain, nausea, diarrhea or constipation, joint aches, fever, headache, high blood pressure, anemia and high cholesterol and triglyceride levels.
 Blood levels are also measured for this medicine so a blood test should be done before your morning dose.
-This type of drug is called a mTOR inhibitor.

 - CELLCEPT (MYCOPHENOLATE MOFETIL) – is taken two times a day.
 The side effects of this drug are diarrhea, nausea, vomiting, rash and low white blood cell count with increased risk for infection.